terales/blackbird-docs/src/content/docs/apps/OpenAI.mdx

 ### Chat

 - **Chat** given a chat message, returns a response.
 You can optionally add a system prompt and/or an image.
+Also you can add collection of texts and it will be added to the prompt along with the message.
+Useful if you want to add collection of messages to the prompt.

 ### Assistant